RISE-UNIBAS/bildersammlung-buddhismus-public/indexing/README.md

 ### Round 1 (2023-04-05)

-1. Make sure the `students` branch is up-to-date.
+1. Checkout the `students` branch and make sure it is up-to-date.
 2. Make a copy of `/indexing/indexing.tpy` entitled `/indexing/indexing_name.tpy` where "name" is your name.
 3. Open `/indexing/indexing_name.tpy` with Tropy and import the required templates `/indexing/AneingungBuddhismus.ttp` and `/indexing/ImagesFormat.ttp`.
 The metadata section should look like this (here for object `F0001`):
 ![](https://raw.githubusercontent.com/RISE-UNIBAS/bildersammlung-buddhismus-public/main/docs/images/round_1_meta.png)